fusioncharts/dev_centre_docs/getting-started/react/add-drill-down-using-react.md

 As an example, we will consider a simple scenario of a parent chart with a single level of drill-down.

 The parent chart is a column 2D chart showing yearly sales of the top three juice flavors, over the last one year.
-When you click on the data plot for a particular flavor, it drills-down to show a pie 2D chart showing the quarterly sales figures for that flavor.
+When you click on the data plot for a particular flavor, it drills down to show a pie 2D chart showing the quarterly sales figures for that flavor.

 The above chart, when rendered, looks like the following: